Robert Gates: Early life and education

 Gates was born in Wichita, Kansas, the son of Isabel V. (née Goss) and Melville A. "Mel" Gates.
 Gates attained the rank of Eagle Scout in the Boy Scouts of America (BSA) and received the Distinguished Eagle Scout Award and Silver Buffalo Award from the BSA as an adult.
 He graduated from Wichita High School East in 1961.
-Gates is also a Vigil Honor member within the Order of the Arrow, BSA's National Honor Society.
-He was selected as the 2017 BSA National Alumnus of the Year.

 Gates then received a scholarship to attend the College of William & Mary, graduating in 1965 with a B.A. in history.
 At William & Mary, Gates was an active member and president of the Alpha Phi Omega (national service fraternity) chapter and the Young Republicans; he was also the business manager for the William and Mary Review, a literary and art magazine.
 At his William & Mary graduation ceremony, Gates received the Algernon Sydney Sullivan Award naming him the graduate who "has made the greatest contribution to his fellow man".

 Gates then received a Master of Arts in the history of Eastern Europe and the south Slavs from Indiana University Bloomington in 1966.
 He completed his PhD in Russian and Soviet history at Georgetown University in 1974 under Joseph Schiebel, who, according to Gates, had been heavily influenced by Karl Wittfogel's studies on "Soviet communism and its resemblance to oriental despotism and the Asiatic mode of production, [and] the role of government in controlling all of society".
 The title of Gates's Georgetown doctoral dissertation is Soviet Sinology: An Untapped Source for Kremlin Views and Disputes Relating to Contemporary Events in China and it is available from University Microfilms International as document number 7421652.

-Gates was awarded an honorary Doctorate of Humane Letters from William & Mary (1998), the University of Oklahoma (2011), Georgetown University (2014) and from Kansas State University (2012).

 He married Rebecca "Becky" Gates (née Wilkie) on January 7, 1967, and they have two children.